Nickfis/Portfolio_Selection/README.md

 # Stochastic Modelling and Optimization: Final Project
 ## Portfolio Selection with Approximate Dynamic Programming

+The repository holds all the different modules built and used for the final proect.
+Furthermore it holds the data used (including the script for getting and cleaning the data), the documentation and the different visualizations.
-This are the different functions of our final project for SMO.
-Contributors are Kelly Kuo, Hamed Mirsadeghi, Laurits Marschall and me.
+Contributors to this project are Kelly Kuo, Hamed Mirsadeghi, Laurits Marschall and me.

 ## Motvation